payal-bhs/zomato/questions.md

 ## How would you track down a performance issue in production?
 Have you ever had to do this?

 To trackdown production performance issues, I have used Sentry and Datadog and Lighthouse CI.
+Many times I have resolved bugs using sentry.
+It provide the log tail which help me to find the exact issue.

 ## How would you improve the API that you just used

 To get the restaurant results, I have to first fetch city_id and then have to do an actual search api call.
 I would definitely work on it and find out any alternatives.
 Other than that I also like to add some caching to API calls.

+P.S. : Initially i tried to search city with ```/search?q=cityName``` but I was always getting 0 results.
+So I ended up with ```entity_type and entity_id```

 ## Please describe yourself using JSON.